CekanLucas/Notes/Markdown/RxJS-map-operators.md

 // Mike is awesome (msg #1)
 // Mike is awesome (msg #2)
 ```
-<big class="SkyBlue">Above is called the <b class="red">Merge Strategy</b></big> this merging strateg may not be the best becuase it can lead to memory leaks and wierd bugs
+<big class="SkyBlue">Above is called the <b class="red">Merge Strategy</b></big> this merging strategy may not be the best becuase it can lead to memory leaks and wierd bugs

 <big><b class="SteelBlue">There are 4 <span class="Aqua">Flattening Strategies</span></b></big>